Tribe-Tip-Line/Tip-Line-Portal/README.md

 *some npm installs may be required

-**Run instructions:** visit (http://localhost:3000/) to access the website on your local server; if pushing to master, changes in code will also be available at (https://tipline.herokuapp.com/), where we publicly host the website
+**Run instructions:** visit (http://localhost:3000/) to access the website on your local server; if pushing to master, changes in code will also be available at (https://tipline.herokuapp.com/), where the website is publicly hosted

-#### Login: TipLineApp
-#### Password: Tipline17

-You can create a new web portal account by clicking the "Registration" tab on the portal

 **Troubleshooting:** some npm installs may be needed to develop on the site; use

 ```
 npm install [module name] --save
 ```
+**Node.js modules used:**

+nodemon
+bcryptjs
+body-parser
+cookie-parser
+crypto-random-string
+debug
+express
+jade
+mongodb
+morgan
+serve-favicon